 Colorado Christian University

 Colorado Christian University is a nondenominational Christian institution on a 26-acre campus in Lakewood, Colorado—only 10 miles from Denver.
-With an enrollment of 7,587 students, a 13:1 student-faculty ratio, and Education programs in the 98th percentile nationwide, CCU lets students major in a subject area instead of Education and supplement their major with Education courses.
+With an enrollment of over 7,000 students, a 13:1 student-faculty ratio, and Education programs in the 98th percentile nationwide, CCU lets students major in a subject area instead of Education and supplement their major with Education courses.
 The University also makes it possible for students to complete 800 hours of fieldwork throughout their four years for thorough teacher preparation.

 Concordia University Irvine